The Complete Guide to TCPA Compliance

 2019 saw the issuance of a Declaratory Ruling in support of call blocking and text blocking that originates at the carrier.

-That means, depending on certain call analytics made by the carrier/provider, contact centers and call centers will all need to be doubly sure they’ve got strict control over their outbound calls – or their calls will never reach the customer.
+That means, depending on certain call analytics made by the carrier/provider, contact centers and contact centers will all need to be doubly sure they’ve got strict control over their outbound calls – or their calls will never reach the customer.
 Here’s a preview of the call blocking update mentioned in the FCC Fact Sheet:

 …voice service providers may, as the default, block unwanted calls based on reasonable call analytics, as long as their customers are informed and have the opportunity to opt-out of the blocking.
 This action empowers providers to protect their customers from unwanted robocalls before those calls even reach the customers’ phones.
 While many phone companies now offer their customers call blocking tools on an opt-in basis, the Declaratory Ruling clarifies that they can provide them as the default, thus allowing them to protect more consumers from unwanted robocalls and making it more cost-effective to implement call-blocking programs.